mei-friend/mei-friend.github.io/_docs/basic/manipulating.md

 ## Rerender via Verovio

 With this feature the file can be newly rendered.
-Rerendering will also correct the formating of the file like indentation (to just indent a selected part of a file use `Code -> Indent selection` or "Alt + Shift + F")
+Rerendering will also correct the formating of the file like indentation (to just indent a selected part of a file use `Code -> Indent selection` or "Alt + Shift + F") TODO CHECK SHORTCUTS!

-## Ingest Facsimile
+## Add or ingest Facsimile

-For more information see [here]({{ site.baseurl }}/docs/advanced/facsimile/#creating-your-own-mei-file-with-facsimile-information)
+For more information see [facsimile]({{ site.baseurl }}/docs/advanced/facsimile/#creating-your-own-mei-file-with-facsimile-information)